 12. Does this item fit with your lifestyle and the season of life you’re in RIGHT NOW?

-Seasons of life, our interests, and our needs change overtime.
-Even if an item was something we used or loved last year, that does not mean we still use or love it today.
+Seasons of life, our interests, and our needs change over time.
+Even if an item was something you used or loved in the past, it doesn’t mean you still use or love it today.

-Only keep what you need, use and love in your current lifestyle.
-Hanging on to things from our past lifestyle or season of life only adds clutter to our space.
+Only keep what you need, use and love in your current lifestyle and season of life.
+Hanging on to things from your past lifestyle or season of life only adds clutter to your space.

 The same goes for saving things for the future.
-The items in our homes should be things we use and love today.
-Saving things for the future is a quick way to add a lot of clutter to our homes.
+The items in your home should be things you use and love today.
+Saving things for the future, that you may or may not need, use or love in the future, is a quick way to add a lot of clutter to your home.
 Set realistic limits about what you will save for future use.

 13. How would you feel if this item was no longer in your home?

 Imagine you got rid of the item.
 How would you feel?
 Would you be relieved to no longer have to deal with it?
 Do you think you would even remember it after a week of it being gone?
 Would you feel sad if you didn’t see it every day?

 Honestly assessing your feelings is a great way to determine an item’s importance in your home.